 The first part is an extract of a letter to me from Vic Milner in 1999.
 Vic knew Jack from when they both joined the squadron.
 After disbandment, they worked together at Marley Tiles and Vic attended Jack’s funeral.
 It’s interesting that he talks in some detail of the time in France, but doesn’t mention the Battle of Britain period in Kenley:

-We left Croydon in November 1939 on an Imperial Airways Ensign to land at Merville, a mud-up-to-yer-knees airfield; grass, no runways.
+Finally the day arrived for our transfer to France.
+This took three days of family good-byes, only then to obtain another leave because of bad weather.
+We left Croydon in November 1939 in company with 607 Squadron on an Imperial Airways Ensign, some Short’s Scyllas and a Ford tri-motor aircraft, to land at Merville, a mud-up-to-yer-knees airfield; grass, no runways.
 This necessitated a move to Vitrey, another grass airfield along the Arras Douai road.

 The rest of the squadron made their own way out of France via the docks or the best way they could.
 After leave, we were posted back to 615, now returned to Kenley.
 Jack achieved his tapes ahead of me – at the time we were both in the servicing echelon whilst the squadron had earlier departed for Valley in North Wales where I rejoined them on promotion to corporal.

 Jack and I then lost touch until 1946 when we met up once again on re-enlisting with the new post-war 615, dropping our rank to corporal, later to get our third stripe back, later again to have the crown.
 Thus, as flight sergeants, we were disbanded in 1957.
 Jack and I enjoyed ourselves at the subsequent practice camps in Germany and Malta.”